kthread0/nvim/README.md

-Very awesome cool neovim setup epic !!!!!!!
+# neovim setup
+Entirely focused on Python and C development, might expand into Rust.